ropensci-archive/roweb2/content/technotes/2019-10-09-cran-checks-api-update.md

 ## What's next?

-- Notifications ([see ropenscilabs/cchecksapi#13](https://github.com/ropenscilabs/cchecksapi/issues/13)) may or may not happen - chime in there if you're interested.
+- Notifications ([see ropenscilabs/cchecksapi#13](https://github.com/ropenscilabs/cchecksapi/issues/13)) may or may not happen - chime in there if you're interested in helping with this.
 - Add ability to ignore specific NOTEs for badges.
 It would be nice to ignore NOTEs that can be ignored so you aren't getting a "something's wrong" badge when nothing important is wrong (i.e., CRAN maintainers don't contact the maintainer as it's something rather trivial).
 See [ropenscilabs/cchecksapi#29](https://github.com/ropenscilabs/cchecksapi/issues/29)
 - Have an idea or comment? [open an issue](https://github.com/ropenscilabs/cchecksapi/issues/new)

+[^1]: old versions of the package exist, but binaries are no longer built and checks are no longer performed